grozwalker/de-zoomcamp-meterorite-landings/README.md

 ## About project

-For my project I decided to analyse meteorites which landings to Earth with coordonates, years and additionals params.
-I get data from The Meteoritical Society which contains information about all of the known meteorite landings and want to figure in which areas meteorite fragments concentrated.
+For my project I decided to analyse meteorites which landings to Earth with coordinates, years and other additionals params.
+I get data from The Meteoritical Society which contains information about all of the known meteorite landings and want to figure out in which areas meteorite fragments concentrated.

 In this project, I am going to implement some data engineering best practices (partition table, pre commits hooks and others) and gain interesting metrics, such as: